 Maggie works from home these days as CEO of Crimestoppers, a not-for-profit organisation.
 This gives her the freedom to take time out and sit in her favourite spot in the corner of the second living room, where her office is based.
 Bifold windows open to an adorable Victorian-style fruit and herb garden and best of all, she can sit on the window seat and dangle her feet out.
 "It takes me back to childhood!"

-That the latest Resene The Range fandeck is full of rich, wintry colours?
+Did you know… That the latest Resene The Range fandeck is full of rich, wintry colours?
 Check it out at your local Resene ColorShop or reseller.

-Use an architectural feature such as stained glass windows to inspire your scheme.
+Top tip: Use an architectural feature such as stained glass windows to inspire your scheme.
 Maggie used the yellow of her windows to choose Resene Tacha for her hallway.

-A classic decor with a glamorous edge
+a classic decor with a glamorous edge

 Designer Nicola Blackmore of Domesticity suggests this alternative scheme: